 We have around two months left until the UAAP Season 79 comes to an end.
 The sporting community has another season to celebrate victories, achievements and friendships gained from the past year.
-One of the milestones for the school-based tournaments was the passage of Republic Act No. 10676, commonly known as the Student-Athlete Protection Act (SAPA).
+One of the milestones in the history of school-based tournaments was the passage of Republic Act No. 10676, commonly known as the Student-Athlete Protection Act (SAPA).

 The SAPA was signed into law on August 2015 and as its title entails, it aims to protect the amateur nature of student-athletes by: (1) regulating the residency requirement, and (2) prohibiting their commercialization.
-The law mainly addressed the pressing issue concerning the residency rules required for student-athletes under the UAAP.
-Some of the most popular cases that enabled lawmakers to pass the law were those of Ateneo’s prized basketball recruit Jerie Pingoy and UP tanker Mikee Bartolome.
+The law is a response to the pressing issue concerning the residency rules required for student-athletes under the UAAP.
+Some of the most popular cases that served as catalysts for lawmakers to pass the law were those of Ateneo’s prized basketball recuit, Jerie Pingoy and UP tanker, Mikee Bartolome.

-The SAPA could also make an effect in existing rules with regard to allowing players to play in commercial leagues.
+The SAPA could also make an effect on existing rules with regard to allowing players to play in commercial leagues.
 As of date, there is an issue in volleyball involving two leagues on whether or not they are considered professional leagues.
 If it will be established that these leagues are indeed professional, what will then happen to the collegiate players who will be allowed to play?
-Will they have to choose between forfeiting their amateur status and be stopped from playing college ball in exchange for playing pro?
+Will they have to choose between forfeiting their amateur status and stop playing college ball in exchange for playing pro?

-We can only hope that this gap in the law would be addressed soon enough ideally before the recruiters scramble for the next big shot.
+We can only hope that this ambiguity in the law would be addressed soon enough ideally before the recruiters scramble for the next big shot.